ojilles/jilles.net/_posts/2011-07-11-setting-up-a-new-blog.markdown

 generated (and pushed into GIT for convenience).

 I've only deleted two articles that basically were going absolutely nowhere.
-Other than that, I believe most of the content came across in tact.
+Besides that I believe most of the content came across in tact.
 Let me know if you see problems anywhere.

 As for the comments, I have moved those over to Disqus.
 I may even remove them completely as there are only a few of them.
 (If I do, I will leave a static dump somewhere on this site for posterity.)

 With that, I intent to write more again as well.
 It's been a long time since I have written anything sensible on any topic.
-The last real articles were written on the difference between Dutch and Danish culture.
+The last real articles were written on the difference between Dutch and Danish culture ([Part I]({{site.baseurl}}/perma/2008/12/20/denmark-compared-to-the-netherlands/) and [Part II]({{site.baseurl}}/perma/2009/04/11/denmark-versus-netherlands-part-ii/)).
 Currently living in Italy for over a year now so that is a logical start.
 In any case, we will see.
 For now, enjoy the new site and let me know if there is anything wrong.

 ~Jilles